TOP

 When flying over seas you may usually check

-is limited to 3 oz's or less.
-Men may bring
+is limited to 3 ounces.
+Men may bring satchels in addition to their briefcases

 10.)
 Is

-buses drive through the lots taking guests
+buses usually drive through the lots taking guests

 allowed to carry your luggage onto the ship.
 Crew

 dinner on any cruise is casual.
-What you have
+What you are wearing when boarding ship is fine for dinner,

 for both cool and warm weather on any cruise